 CINEMAROCCHI THE BLOG

-Do not deny it, you do it above all for yourself.
-Not that you don't care if you are not read, commented, contradicted: on the contrary.
-But you don't even want someone to feel forced to do so, which would happen exponentially if these contents were pushed into the meat grinder of a social network ... and anyway, hardly anyone reads (or elaborates) thoughts formulated with more than 150 characters there.
+Do not deny it, you do it for yourself.
+Not that you don't care if you are not read, commented, contradicted: it's the contrary.
+But you don't even want someone to feel forced to do so, which would happen exponentially if these contents were pushed into the meat grinder of a social network ... and anyway, hardly anyone into the "social" world reads (or elaborates) thoughts formulated with more than 150 characters.

 Conclude with the words borrowed from the introductory note of "Note di pop inglese", a milestone in Italian musical essays by the never forgotten Roberto Cacciotto and Giancarlo Radice: "Despite the particular structure of the book there are no encyclopedic ambitions, no one has sat down on the highest chair and, therefore, on every line it is fair to reflect, dissent or spit ".

 JAM PEDALS, THE STORY'S GOING ON